technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

     ![](./media/image30.png)

-15. Wait until the agent's message "Hello and Welcome!", then type anything such as “Hi”, “Hello”.
+15. Wait until the agent's message "Hello and Welcome!"
+(If you dont get a welcome message, refresh the browser once), then type anything such as “Hi”, “Hello”.
 Observe that the agent echoes everything back.

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image31.png)